 - Cold and without clothing

 This is not an exhaustive list.
-And yet throughout Paul's writings he talks about joy and contenment.
+And yet throughout Paul's writings, he talks about joy and contentment.

-What an incredible testimony, that through Christ' strength, we can not only survive the worst adversity, but we can still be content.
+What an incredible testimony, that through Christ's strength, we can not only survive the worst adversity, but we can still be content.
 When people say I am a survivor, and I am still weary and discouraged, I say "I don't want to just survive, I want to thrive."
 Even in weakness and great adversity, Paul thrived.
-I hope someday I can experience that kind of contentment through the worst storms of life.
-But I have the goal and example from Paul.
+I hope someday I can retain that kind of contentment through the worst storms of life.
+But I have the example of Paul.

 - Think about things that are excellent and worthy of praise.

-- Be joyful and cheerful as you think on excellent things
+- Be joyful and cheerful as you think about excellent things

 - Be thankful for what you do have, which has been given to you by God